rfdavid/graph-influence/README.md

 # Graph Influence

 Graph Influence is an implementation of [Influence Functions](https://arxiv.org/abs/1703.04730) by Pang Wei Koh and Percy Liang for Graph Neural Networks.
+The main idea is to use the same methodology to calculate the influence of a training node in another testing node.

 There are two main files in this repository: `train.py` and `graph_influence.py`.
 The first is a generic graph application to train graph neural networks on different toy datasets for different models.
 If you want to see more comprehensive information about influence functions,